 Note: San Francisco Business Directory 1880, 1885 and 1890

 Support: Reference to Bitters Bottles by Carlyn Ring and W. C. Ham.
 Use of Bennet’s Wild Cherry Stomach Bitters bottle illustration courtesy Bill Ham.

 Support: Primary research by Eric McGuire.

-Support Image: Bennet’s Celebrated Stomach Bitters from the Ferdinand Meyer V collection.
+Support Images: Bennet’s Celebrated Stomach Bitters from the Ferdinand Meyer V collection.
 American Bottle Auctions, Grapentine III Auction 43, Lot #874